 We have been selling reusable bottles for a while now, well over 400 in 4 years, as part of the national project ‘ReFill’.
-Our 'Water Bottle Refill Station' will work in conjunction with the ReFill project, this will provide free, clean drinking water for the whole community, visitors and locals alike.
+Our 'Water Bottle Refill Station' works in conjunction with the ReFill project, providing free, clean drinking water for the whole community, visitors and locals alike.
 The group has looked into different ways of over coming the single-use plastic problem, and we believe this is an innovative project, a first in Cornwall.
-It will be sited on the grass area by the main beach car park.
-This has taken up a huge amount of our time and has now nearly come to fruition and the group would like to thank the following people/organisations for their backing and support to date.
+One is sited on the grass area by the main beach car park, with a second one in Rock, on the slipway by the Padstow ferry crossing.

 Carol Mould - local councillor

 Polzeath Area Residents Association

 South West Water who sited the first water station free of charge

 Check out our Frequently asked Questions.pdf for more information.

 (Correct as of 04/01/2018)